List of monsters in Marvel Comics: Dragoom

-Dragoom first appeared in Strange Tales #76 and was created by Stan Lee and Jack Kirby.

-Dragoom is a giant fiery denizen of the Vulcan race who escaped prison from his home world and came to Earth with the intent of conquering the planet.
+Dragoom is a Vulcan who escaped prison from his home world and came to Earth with the intent of conquering the planet.
 However, Dragoom fled when he was deceived by the filmmaker Victor Cartwright into believing that there were other Vulcans on the planet.

 Elektro

 Elektro first appeared in Tales of Suspense #13 (Jan.
 1961), in the seven-page story "Elektro" by writer-editor Stan Lee and penciler Jack Kirby.
 Elektro debuted in an issue of what fans and historians call pre-superhero Marvel comics, published by Marvel's 1950s and early 1960s predecessor, Atlas Comics.

 Elektro was originally a supercomputer created by scientist Wilbur Poole.
 The computer, however, achieves independent thought and hypnotizes Poole, and forces him to build an immense robotic body, 60 ft tall, for protection and mobility.
 Calling itself Elektro and now armed with several dangerous weapons, the robot decides to conquer mankind and attacks the city of San Francisco.

 Poole, however, recovers from the hypnotic trance and deactivates Elektro by accessing one of the robot's feet and removing a transistor.

 Years later, Mister Fantastic wipes Elektro's flawed programming and replaces it.
 He then "enrolls" Elektro in his rehabilitation program, which involves Elektro being reduced to human size and stripped of his powers so as to allow him to enter human society.
-Elektro takes up a job as a mail attendant in the Fantastic Four's headquarters, the Baxter Building, and later joins his fellow rehab-program creatures, the extraterrestrials Fin Fang Foom, Googam and Gorgilla, to defeat the microscopic alien conqueror Tim Boo Baa.
-He also starts a relationship with Fantastic Four's robotic receptionist Roberta.
+Elektro takes up a job as a mail attendant in the Fantastic Four's headquarters, the Baxter Building.

-At some point, Elektro was arrested upon being mistaken for Electro and is imprisoned.
-Upon getting word of this, the robots at the Baxter Building saw the prison riot that Elektro was in.
-Elektro was later freed from prison when the confusion was cleared up.

 Experiment 247

-Experiment 247 first appeared in Tales to Astonish #1 and was created by Stan Lee and Jack Kirby.

 Experiment 247 is a common snapping turtle that was given hormone regulator serum by Dr. Parker.
 It was trapped behind a wall until it was freed by the natives.